Provincial Executive Elections

 Accepted vote markings

-Where more than one candidate is listed, you must mark your ballot in a way that indicates your first, second, third, etc., choices.
+Where more than one candidate is listed, you can mark your ballot in a way that indicates your first, second, third, etc., choices.

 The Provincial Executive positions

 The following positions are up for election at the 2018 convention:

 - 2 Horseshoe Regional Representatives

 As per the constitution, there will also be a leadership confidence vote.
 This is required after a general election where the Party does not form the government of Ontario.
 A Leadership Confidence Vote shall pass if more than two thirds (2/3) of ballots cast are in favour of the Party Leader.